ory/docs/docs/keto/engines/acp-ory.md

 ### Computational Overhead

 Some pattern matching strategies can introduce computational complexity.
-Considering performance when choosing an approach:
+Consider the performance implications when choosing an approach:

 - Case sensitive equality: no computational overhead
 - Glob pattern matching: little computational overhead